ARM-software/psa-api/doc/storage/api/api.rst

 .. function:: psa_its_iterator_start

    .. summary::
-       Initialises an iterator that can be used to return a list of uids in the Internal Trusted Storage.
+       Initializes an iterator that can be used to return a list of ``uid`` values in the Internal Trusted Storage.

        This function must be fully defined if `PSA_STORAGE_SUPPORT_ITERATION` is true.

        If `PSA_STORAGE_SUPPORT_ITERATION` is false, then this function SHALL always return ``PSA_ERROR_NOT_SUPPORTED``